Gratts27/Gratts27/README.md

 - 👋 Hi, I’m Swaraj!
 - 👀 I’m interested in React Native, Node js and Automation
 - 🌱 I’m currently learning React
-- 📫 You can react me at www.linkedin.com/in/swaraj-chawathe
+- 📫 You can reach me at www.linkedin.com/in/swaraj-chawathe

 <!---
 Gratts27/Gratts27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.